wattwangg/imocci/README.md

 ### app_demo:
 some demo app both run on ios and android. let user control their iot device.
 ### wemos_d1_r1_code:
-use arduino build a wifi swtich which can be opt by phone or api, also it can access your wifi_ap and previde an ap of itself. it can be upgrade by wireless ota and pick some by A0 pin juage if on or off.
+use arduino build a wifi swtich which can be opt by phone or api, also it can access your wifi_ap and previde an ap of itself. it can be upgrade by wireless ota and read data from A0 pin juage if should be on or off.